flipp-oss/deimos/docs/CONFIGURATION.md

 offset_retention_time|nil|The time period that committed offsets will be retained, in seconds.
-Defaults to the broker setting. heartbeat_interval|10|Interval between heartbeats; must be less than the session window. backoff|`(1000..60_000)`|Range representing the minimum and maximum number of milliseconds to back off after a consumer error.
+Defaults to the broker setting. heartbeat_interval|10|Interval between heartbeats; must be less than the session window. backoff|`(1000..60_000)`|Range representing the minimum and maximum number of milliseconds to back off after a consumer error. replace_associations|nil| Whether to delete existing associations for records during bulk consumption for this consumer.
+If no value is specified the provided/default value from the `consumers` configuration will be used. bulk_import_id_generator|nil| Block to determine the `bulk_import_id` generated during bulk consumption.
+If no block is specified the provided/default block from the `consumers` configuration will be used.

 ## Defining Database Pollers